5 Best Turkish Coffee Grinders: Reviews and comparisons

 The history of Turkish coffee goes all the way back to the 14th century when Syrian traders brought Arabica beans to Istanbul.
 It has since turned into an essential part of Turkish culture and remains a popular way to enjoy coffee there and around the world.

 It takes a little getting used to, but many coffee lovers swear by its uniquely powerful taste.
-To make an authentic Turkish coffee, you’ll need a Turkish coffee grinder.
+To make a cup of Turkish coffee (an authentic one) you’ll need a Turkish coffee grinder.
 The grinders in this list all fit the bill and you’ll learn a bit about how to pick the right one.

-This article looks at turkish grinders only.
+This article looks at the best Turkish coffee grinders only.
 For a more broad list of coffee grinders, read our guide here.

 How to Choose the Best Turkish Coffee Grinder

-For the uninitiated, Turkish coffee is different from other brews in a few ways.
+For the uninitiated, Turkish coffee is different from other brews made with the usual types of coffee makers.
 For starters, it’s unfiltered — the coffee grounds go directly into the water.
 It’s also not steeped, but meant to be made and enjoyed quickly.
-To achieve a good extraction with this technique, the coffee must be ground very finely, almost like flour.
+To achieve a good extraction with this technique, the resulting coffee particles should be extra fine grind size, like that of flour.
 More finely even than for espresso.

 To pick the right grinder, you’ll be looking at a few characteristics that affect how it performs.
 The material it’s made of, its overall design, the size, and — most importantly — the grind consistency.